Chapter 14 Area under Curve, AULCSF and \(R^2\) of the CSF

 ## [1] 0.9672

-To visualize what R2 captures, we need to understand residuals, which is the difference or distance between the actual data and the predicted data from the given fit, such as the CSF.
+To visualize what \(R^2\) captures, we first need to understand residuals, which is the difference or distance between the actual data and the predicted data from the given fit, such as the CSF.

 ACh_avg1 %>% ggplot(aes(x = SpatialFreq, y = avgSens)) +